English as an Additional Language (EAL)

 Cognitive academic language proficiency (CALP)

 Stephen Krashen may also be useful for teachers.
 Krashen (1981) distinguishes two processes within additional language learning: acquisition and learning.
-Both are needed for pupils to develop fluency in their new language.
+Both are needed for pupils to develop proficiency in their new language.

 Language acquisition is where pupils acquire language informally through immersion in the classroom setting.
 This is best supported through meaningful interaction with their peers and teachers in risk-free situations that foster confident spoken language.
 Language learning is the formal process of learning how a language works; conscious knowledge about the language (e.g. grammar).

-For a comprehensive and highly regarded review of additional language theory and practice see Colin Baker’s Foundations of Bilingual Education and Bilingualism.
+For a comprehensive review of additional language theory and practice see Colin Baker’s Foundations of Bilingual Education and Bilingualism.

 Original guide sponsored by the University of Winchester, this revision sponsored by The University of Reading and Hampshire EMTAS.